 Kurt Tank, the designer of the Focke-Wulf Fw 190, wanted to create a ‘workhorse’ rather than a ‘racehorse’.
 He succeeded with a solid aircraft designed around the air-cooled twin-row 14-cylinder BMW radial engine.
 The FW 190 was an excellent addition to the Luftwaffe’s fighter force and became the second standard fighter alongside the Me 109.

-Of course maxFlite had no choice to make the FW 190 to the delivery set of wind spinners for garden decoration.
+Of course maxFlite had no choice than to add the FW 190 to the delivery set of wind spinners for garden decoration.
 The wind wheel is made from stainless steel and thus as robust as the original.
 The painting scheme on the upper side is realized by weather proof stickers from cars.
-The maxFlite FW 190 bears the markings of Unteroffizier Ernst Schröder’s “Red 19”, which has the motto of the famous Cologne carnival, “Kölle Alaaf” painted on the left side and “Edelgard” on the other—the name of the pilot’s first love.
+The maxFlite FW 190 bears the markings of Unteroffizier Ernst Schröder’s “Red 19”, which has the motto of the famous Cologne carnival “Kölle Alaaf” painted on the left side and “Edelgard” on the other—the name of the pilot’s first love.
 Thanks to ball bearings the propeller of this wind wheel starts rotating in your garden already at a breeze.

-Assembly of the wind wheel can be done within 5 minutes along the pictured user manual.
+Assembly of the decorative wind wheel can be done within 5 minutes along the pictured user manual.
 A 70 cm pole made from aluminum is part of the delivery.
-It is just pushed into the ground or fixed to the balcony with cable ties.
+It is just pushed into the ground of your garden or fixed to the balcony with cable ties.

 Facts & Figures

-- Focke-Wulf staff also called the Fw 190 the “Würger” (shrike), while British pilots gave her the nickname “butcher-bird”, because her performance and armament caused the Allied fighters a good deal of trouble.
+Focke-Wulf staff also called the Fw 190 the “Würger” (shrike), while British pilots gave her the nickname “butcher-bird”, because her performance and armament caused the Allied fighters a good deal of trouble.
 The maxFlite.de Fw 190 wind wheel is rather peaceful and just an extraordinary eye-catcher to decorate your garden.